leosquared/brewery-scraper/README.md

 - [Beer](https://www.beeradvocate.com/beer/profile/385/18093/)

 ### Still To Do
-- get address formatted correctly
+- place stats, city stats
 - scrape all places for cities listed
 - scrape all metadata for a given *place*
 - build linear model to predict score